The Best Automatic Litter Boxes

 Important features to consider

-- Effectiveness in cleaning – The whole purpose of buying a self-cleaning/automatic litter box is in its name.
+Effectiveness in cleaning: We spend enough time cleaning up pet fur, so the whole purpose of buying a self-cleaning/automatic litter box is in its name.
 You want a product that fulfills its claims.
 It’s important to consider what type of mechanism the litter box uses to clean the waste.
 Does it rake?
 Does it scoop?
 Does it sift?
 We found that sifting did much better than raking, with scoops performing somewhere in between.

-- Setup and programmable features – Nobody likes reading through long pages of manuals to set up a new product.
+Setup and programmable features: Nobody likes reading through long pages of manuals to set up a new product.
 It’s also important to note what features are available with your litter box.
-Can it can be programmed to clean at certain times?
+Can it be programmed to clean at certain times?
 Is there an indicator for how many times your cat has used it?

-- Frequency of maintenance and odor control – Again, automatic litter boxes should turn the litter box maintenance from a daily process to a weekly one, keeping your cat’s litter area tidy enough between maintenances and controlling the smell that comes from a filthy litter box.
+Frequency of maintenance and odor control: Again, automatic litter boxes should turn the litter box maintenance from a daily process to a weekly one, keeping your cat’s litter area tidy enough between maintenance sessions and controlling the smell that comes from a filthy litter box.

 How we tested